Thank you! We couldn’t have done it without our Volunteers!

 - Orientation and on-going support will be provided

-Opportunities to survey across the province, ranging from Downtown Vancouver to Bella Coola, Alert Bay to Victoria, Kitimat to Cranbrook.
+Volunteers interviewed residents living in Long-Term Care Homes across the province, from Downtown Vancouver to Bella Coola, Alert Bay to Victoria, Kitimat to Cranbrook.

 Please click on the region you last volunteered in to connect to your volunteer profile.
-Select ‘I already have a User Name’ and enter your email used in 2016 or 2017.
+Select ‘I already have a User Name’ and enter your email used in the year you last volunteer with the OSA Long-Term Care Survey Project.

-If you forgot your password, click on the ‘forgot password’ button and a new password will be sent to the email address connected to your 2016/17 volunteer profile.
+If you forgot your password, click on the ‘forgot password’ button and a new password will be sent to the email address connected to your MyVolunteerPage volunteer profile.